-Sporting a distinctive upright profile, the narrow tailored column of divergent thin green blades gives way to erect stems closely laden with greenish purple flower spikelets.
-Misty looking inflorescences offer beguiling glimpses of what lies behind, while flaxen-colored foliage signals autumn.
+Sporting a peerless upright profile, the narrow vase-shaped habit of neat, thin green blades gives way to erect stems laden with greenish purple flower spikelets.
+Misty-looking inflorescences offer beguiling glimpses of what lies behind, while maize-colored foliage signals autumn.
 Heather Bride’s striking vertical aspect can be positioned in the rockery, massed in a natural setting or planted as a counterpoint amid smaller more lax-looking plants.

 Size: 2-1/2' – 4' 0" high x 2' 0" – 3' 0" wide.